 Final grades are based on consistent performance through the term.
 As such, the final grade will include the weighted scores for the quizzes, the term papers, study group discussion responses and the exams.
-Graduate students (Psy538 class) will also undertake an additional self-study assignment and prepare a presentation for class that will also be graded.
-In addition, some opportunities for extra-credit will also be available to all.
-Letter grades will be determined as follows: A (90-105% of total possible points), B (80-89%), C (70-79%), D
+Graduate students (Psy535 class) will also undertake an additional, graded self-study assignment and prepare a presentation for class.
+In addition, some opportunities for extra-credit will be available to all.